Should You Refinance FHA To Conventional Loan? A Guide

 You May Still Pay Mortgage Insurance

-There’s still the chance that you’ll have to pay mortgage insurance.
-If you borrow more than 80% of the home’s value, you’ll pay PMI until you hit the 80% threshold.
-You can cancel PMI when you’ve paid your balance down to 80%, but the bad news is that you might still pay mortgage insurance.
+There’s still a chance you may pay mortgage insurance if you switch your mortgage with a cash-out refinance and have less than 20% equity in the home.
+If your lender lets you borrow more than 80% of the home’s value, you may need to pay PMI until you hit the 80% threshold.
+You can cancel PMI once you’ve paid your balance down to 80%.

 Alternatives To An FHA-To-Conventional Refinance

-Homeowners that don’t qualify for an FHA to conventional refinance can try the FHA Streamline Refinance.
-This program is still an FHA loan, but borrowers don’t have to verify much to get approved.
+Homeowners who don’t qualify for an FHA-to-conventional refinance can try an FHA Streamline Refinance.
+With this product, FHA loan borrowers can refinance without needing to verify much to get approved.

-To qualify for the FHA Streamline Refinance, borrowers must:
+To qualify for an FHA Streamline Refinance, borrowers must:

 - Not have any delinquent payments in the last 12 months

-- Prove there is a net tangible benefit for refinancing
+- Prove they will gain a net tangible benefit from refinancing

 If it makes sense and you’d like to explore your options, start a mortgage application today to speak with a Home Loan Expert and get advice on the best refinancing options for your situation.